tesselle/tabula/README.md

   - Logical matrix:
       - `IncidenceMatrix` represents presence/absence data.
   - Other numeric matrix:
-      - `OccurrenceMatrix` represents a co-occurence matrix.
+      - `OccurrenceMatrix` represents a co-occurrence matrix.
       - `SimilarityMatrix` represents a (dis)similarity matrix.

 *It assumes that you keep your data tidy*: each variable (type/taxa)